akmallfhn/sevenpreneur/src/trpc/routers/README.md

 - Only Administrators have write access to all templates' data.
 - Administrators, Educators, and Class Managers can see all templates.
-- General Users can see all templates if the user is in the enrolled list.
+- General Users can see all active templates if the user is in the enrolled list.

 ## Discounts 🪙